s-orion10/s-orion10.github.io/_pages/about.md

   </div>
 </div>

-These rituals keep me balanced, sharpen strategic thinking, and sustain the creativity I bring back to engineering.
+These hobbies keep me balanced, sharpen strategic thinking, and sustain the creativity I bring back to engineering.

 ---